 Balance is a vital component of health and physical performance and is essential for activities of daily living like climbing stairs or carrying heavy loads.
 Balance also improves athletic performance, allowing athletes to move and transfer energy more efficiently.
 Balance is especially important for older adults hoping to reduce the risk of falls and injuries.

 Core stability is essential to both static and dynamic balance.
 Unfortunately, many traditional core-training exercises, such as crunches and leg raises, do little to improve stability.
 To enhance balance, core exercises should be functional (activities that mirror what you might do in real life), multiplanar and involve both single- and double-leg movements.

-Here are six core exercises to you use with your clients to help them boost balance and improve health, fitness and athletic performance.
+Here are five core exercises to you use with your clients to help them boost balance and improve health, fitness and athletic performance.

 Place a Versa-Loop band directly above the knees and shift into a single-leg, quarter-squat position.
-While balancing on the standing leg, tap the alternate leg forward, to the side and directly behind you.
+While balancing on the stance leg, tap the alternate foot forward, to the side and directly behind you.
 The core and hip muscles will fire to maintain single-leg balance against the band’s resistance in three different directions.

 Amp it up: Drop into a deeper squat with the standing leg.